max9001/temp_workspace/README.md

 Run the Package

+	* open new terminal window

+	* in terminal, navigate to the workspace directory (temp_workspace)

 	* source setup files: . install/setup.bash

 	* in terminal, navigate to the workspace directory (temp_workspace)

 	* run: ros2 run talker talker

+Check if working

+	* New terminal window

+	* in terminal, navigate to the workspace directory (temp_workspace)

+	* run: ros2 topic list -t

+		* 'talker' should be in the topic list

+	* run: ros2 topic echo /talker

+		*should publish data